-Statistics, as recorded by Google Analytics, report that between August 1, 2007 through November 18, 2013, JoCI received
+Statistics, as recorded by Google Analytics, report that between July 1, 2007 through August 28, 2015, JoCI reported

 All manuscripts are peer-reviewed and are evaluated on the basis of their innovation, quality of scholarship, and contribution to the field of curriculum and instruction.
 Submissions are accepted for the following journal sections:

 Quantitative, qualitative, and mixed methods research studies.
 Literature reviews are current and focused on research questions.
 Methods sections include detailed descriptions of participants, instruments, and procedures.
 Discussions draw conclusions from extant literature and research findings and state implications for future research or practice.

 Quantitative, qualitative, and mixed methods research studies with an international focus.
 Literature reviews are current and focused on the research questions.
 Methods sections include detailed descriptions of participants, instruments, and procedures.
 Discussions draw conclusions from extant literature and research findings and state implications for future research or practice.